island-lang/island-lang.github.io/README.md

 * **[Stateless loops](#loops)** (or alternatively **structured loops**) represent a novel approach to control flow that attempts to synthesize "the best" of both the imperative and functional idioms.
 * **[Accumulative generators](#accumulative-streams-and-named-return-variables)**, as well as **accumulative generator comprehensions** enhance the declarative expressiveness the language by abstracting over the concept of the "prior" output of a generator.
 * **[Relation classes](#logic-programming)** encapsulate logic-programming style relations within immutable container objects.
 Relation classes are defined using a diverse mixture of programming approaches: rules, functions as well as generators.
-* **[Abstract pattern recognizers](#patterns-and-parsers)** are subroutine-like methods that generalize over pattern matching syntax, as well as regular expressions and allow recognizing and capturing arbitrary patterns within any type of input stream.
+* **[Abstract pattern recognizers](#patterns-and-parsers)** are function-like methods that generalize over the basic pattern matching syntax, as well as traditional regular expressions, by allowing to recognize and capture arbitrary patterns within any type of input stream.

+## Implementation state

+The language is currently at an early, design-only stage.
+A basic parser and compiler have been developed, mostly for the purpose of validating a limited subset of its features (in particular its parsing complexity and the practical efficiency of its looping constructs).

 # Fundamentals